BIKRAMNAHAK/LogIn-SignUp-project-with_mongodb/README.md

 ![Screenshot (184)](https://github.com/user-attachments/assets/e352cf8a-b6ad-4bf2-aa3d-c88c0f76a37f)
-if dont have any user account then goto sign in page and register your self . if one time registration complite then you can go to login page automaticly .
+if dont have any user account then goto signUp page and register your self .

-Then there give your resister email and password
+if one time registration complite then you can go to login page automaticly . and there give your register email and password
 Then you can reach to dashbord .